macaroonforu/Interactive-Library/README.md

 ## Description

-A library application that allows users to add, update, and delete book objects in local storage.  written with vanilla javascript.
+A library application written with vanilla JavaScript/HTML/CSS that allows users to add, update, and delete book objects in local storage.
 The user can toggle a book's status betweeen 'read' and 'not read' by clicking on a button on the book.

 ![image](https://github.com/macaroonforu/Interactive-Library/assets/121368271/a5b59053-f1de-4cd1-bce1-7be68afe9405)